 - You will learn how to effectively make literature notes from the start of the course, which will save last-minute panic for exams

-The final exams are in May 2022, do I need to start studying now?
+Q.2 The final exams are in May 2025, do I need to start studying now?

-- Yes – In order to minimise last-minute panic and regret, students need to strike a good balance between post- IGCSE cruising and committed hard work to achieve the desired grades.
+- Yes – To minimize last-minute panic and regret, students need to strike a good balance between post-IGCSE cruising and committed hard work to achieve the desired grades.

 - Students taking English at SL, in particular, tend to cruise through the first part of grade 11 and score poorly in the first set of exams and assessments

-- Many students underperform for these exams as they have taken the course too lightly
+- Many students underperform in these exams as they have taken the course too lightly

-- No – IB is a very intense course with many associated activities and commitments.
-Attending any class for weekly tuition is probably not required and unsustainable
+- No – IB is an intense course with many associated activities and commitments.
+Attending any class for weekly tuition is probably not required and is unsustainable.

-- IB classes for English language and literature will be conducted as 4-week blocks, which will ensure that you have the appropriate skill set to tackle assessments
+- IB English language and literature classes will be conducted as 4-week blocks, ensuring that you have the appropriate skill set to tackle assessments.

-- Workshops will be spread throughout grades 11 and 12, bearing in mind that grade 12 is particularly demanding with EE’s, TOK, final Internal Assessments (IA’s), SAT/ ACT/ LNAT.
-UKCAT, university applications and of course final exams
+- Workshops will be spread throughout grades 11 and 12, bearing in mind that grade 12 is particularly demanding with EE’s, TOK, final Internal Assessments (IA’s), and SAT/ ACT/ LNAT, UCAT, university applications, and final exams.

-- No – Keep working at English (and other languages) steadily as these are difficult to revise close to exams
+- No – Keep working on English (and other languages) steadily as these are difficult to revise close to exams

 - Practicing languages through essay writing is time-consuming and difficult to achieve near exams when you are under pressure

-- Yes – Reading and analysing well will help to understand passages quickly
+- Yes – Reading and analyzing well will help to understand passages quickly

 - Brainstorming and essay planning skills will help you to write well if you choose that option